model-checking/kani-verifier-blog/_posts/2023-08-25-using-kani-to-validate-security-boundaries-in-aws-firecracker.md

 A `TokenBucket` is inherently tied to time-related APIs such as `std::time::Instant`, for which Kani does not have built-in support.
 This means it is not able to reason about `TokenBucket`s.
 To solve this problem, we use Kani’s [stubbing](https://model-checking.github.io/kani-verifier-blog/2023/02/28/kani-internship-projects-2022-stubbing.html) to provide a model for the `Instant::now` function.
 Since Firecracker uses a monotonic clock for its rate-limiting, this stub needs to return non-deterministic monotonically non-decreasing instants.

 However, when trying to stub `now`, one will quickly notice that `Instant` does not offer any constructors for creating an instance from, say, a Unix timestamp.
 In fact, it is impossible to construct an `Instant` outside of the standard library as its fields are private.
 When in such a situation, the solution is often to go down the call stack of the function that you want to stub, to see if any of the functions further down can be stubbed out instead to achieve the desired effect.
-In our case, `now` calls functions in (private) OS specific time modules, until it bottoms out at [`libc::clock_gettime`](https://www.gnu.org/software/libc/manual/html_node/Getting-the-Time.html#index-clock_005fgettime).
+In our case, `now` calls functions in (private) OS-specific time modules, until it bottoms out at [`libc::clock_gettime`](https://www.gnu.org/software/libc/manual/html_node/Getting-the-Time.html#index-clock_005fgettime).

 The `clock_gettime` function is passed a pointer to a `libc::timespec` structure, and the `tv_sec` and `tv_nsec` members of this structure are later used to construct the `Instant` returned by `Instant::now`.
 Therefore, we can use the following stub to achieve our goal of getting non-deterministic, monotonically non-decreasing `Instant`s: